glowieframework/glowie-core/README.md

 ## Features
 - MVC structure with simple organization
-- Powerful database modeling and query builder
+- Powerful database ORM toolkit and query builder
 - Large set of tools for validating forms and data the safest way
 - Built-in templating engine
 - Easy routing engine, with custom parameters and auto routing
+- Middleware support for protected routes
 - Safe and fast session management
 - Easy to use HTTP request engine
 - File upload handler and validator